Jason Falkner: Solo career

 Falkner spent the summer of 2002 touring with Air, and contributed on albums for other artists, including Beck, Aimee Mann, and Travis.
+He also co-wrote and produced several tracks on Brendan Benson's album Lapalco.
 He began working on his third studio album in June 2003, and worked on albums for Beck and Air.
 In early 2004 he joined Travis on tour, as their opening act, to debut his Bliss Descending EP.
 He also contributed guitar parts to two songs on Paul McCartney's 2005 album, Chaos and Creation in the Backyard.
 He is cited as playing assorted instruments on several tracks of Beck's 2006 album, The Information and 2008 album, Modern Guilt.

 His third solo album I'm OK, You're OK was released in Japan, on Noise McCartney Records on April 18, 2007.
 It was released in the U.S. on February 16, 2010 with alternate versions of two tracks, "This Time" and "The Knew".
 Falkner's second album of instrumental Beatles covers, Bedtime with the Beatles 2, was released on June 17, 2008.

 Jason Falkner's fourth solo album, All Quiet on the Noise Floor, was released in Japan on September 2, 2009.
 During a March 2013 interview, Falkner indicated that he is working on a new solo album and has already written five new songs.
 He hoped to release the new album in the fall of 2013, shortly after All Quiet on the Noise Floor is finally released in the U.S., perhaps digitally.

+In 2024, Falkner played on St. Vincent's All Born Screaming Tour.